samiur06/Machine-Learning-Fall-2022/assignment-4/README.txt

 The questions are answered in the notebooks.

+the pdf ques1.pdf answers problem 1 partially.
+The rest of the solution is in the notebook HW4.ipynb.

-Dependencies required: numpy, matplotlib, pandas, tensorflow, Keras, scikit-learn
+Dependencies required: numpy, matplotlib, pandas, scikit-learn, Collections